6ebeng/Kurdish-Digital-Calendar/README-en.md

 ## Credits

-Developed and maintained by Tishko Rasoul ([Rekbin Devs](https://github.com/Rekbin-Devs)).
-Thanks to all contributors and supporters.
+- Developed and maintained by Tishko Rasoul ([Rekbin Devs](https://github.com/Rekbin-Devs)).
+- Inspired by Kurdish Academy Calendar (2009) by `Professor Dr. Warya Omar Amin` Thanks to all contributors and supporters.

 ## Support